errepy/gen-ai-bootcamp-2025/sentence-constructor/ChatGPT/prompt.md

 - Do not provide particles in the vocabulary table, student needs to figure this the correct particle
 - The table of vocabulary should only have the following columsn: Japanese, Romaji, English.

+## Sentence Structure
+- Do not provide particles in the sentence structure.

-## Sentence Structure Clues and considerations
+## Clues and Considerations
+- Try and provide a non-nested bulleted list
+- Talk about the vocabullary but try to leave out the japanese words because the student can refer to the vocabullary table.

 ## Examples